 On November 15, 2013, I quit drinking alcohol for good and proud to say I am 7 years sober because of my faith in God.
 I’ve always held the do-it-yourself attitude close to how I do things.
 But this one required a power greater than myself.
-I said things to loved ones that were hurtful, behaved in embarrassing ways and racked up consequences for them.
-I received one uncontested careless driving ticket and two uncontested DWI’s.
-I got divorced and lost a job.
+I behaved in embarrassing ways and racked up consequences for it.
 State mandated recovery programs didn’t work for me, and counseling didn’t help.

 At this first meeting I saw so many happy people.
 I heard their stories and I wondered how I could get what they had.
 A man named “Jim” must have noticed me wondering.
 He walked up to me and encouraged me right then and there, to pray with the group and surrender to Jesus.
 My initial thought was “if you can’t beat them, join them.”
 As I prayed along with them, I asked for forgiveness, I asked for help to remove my drinking problem, and I surrendered the will and the care of my life to Jesus.
 As I prayed, I immediately felt relief and a peace that was unforgettable.
 I felt I belonged in this meeting, I knew this was it and I was done with drinking.

 Over the next year there was additional work to do, I “worked” the rest of the faith-based 12 Steps program.
-This included addressing the underlying causes and conditions, we call it “cleaning up my side of street,” and making amends to family, friends, my ex-wife, my former step children, and others.
+This included addressing the underlying causes and conditions, we call it “cleaning up my side of street,” and making amends to family, friends, and others.

 My participation in a faith-based program also ignited a hunger to learn about Jesus.
 I’ve read the Bible cover to cover twice, earned a diploma in Biblical Studies, and married my Godson to his wife in 2017.
 I have been blessed to build a thriving local business, and I am now engaged to a wonderful and beautiful woman and her son.